KaranSingh36752/Trawell_Backend/README.md

 back
- - install jsonwebtoken
- - e cookies inside your profile API and find the logged in user
- - userAuth Middleware
- - Add the userAuth middle ware in profile API and a new sendConnectionRequest API
+ - in profile API and a new sendConnectionRequest API
  - Set the expiry of JWT token and cookies to 7 days
  - Create userSchema method to getJWT()
  - Create UserSchema method to comparepassword(passwordInputByUser)